 Planning a trip to immerse yourself in the giant Redwoods can be so exciting, but choosing where to stay may get confusing.
 I’ve outlined the best lodging and campgrounds, so that you know exactly where to stay on your Redwoods National Park trip!

-After visiting Redwoods National Park twice in my camper van, I feel like I really understand the geography of this scenic stretch of California.
+After visiting Redwoods National Park twice, I feel like I really understand the geography of this scenic stretch of California.

 I spent time in the various towns and deep within the forests in the park.